yours7himanshu/v4/content/epics/platform-growth.md

 The platform needs to reach critical mass in each city to provide value, requiring a focused growth strategy.

-## User Stories

-- As an Ambassador, I want to promote WeDance in my city
-- As an Ambassador, I want to onboard local organizers
-- As an Ambassador, I want to collect local dance information
-- As a Platform, I want to measure city-specific metrics
-- As a Platform, I want to identify potential new cities
-- As a Platform, I want to support multiple languages
-- As a Platform, I want to integrate with existing tools
-- As a Platform, I want to gather and act on feedback

 ## Success Metrics

 - Number of active cities